 You’re forced to download 4K updates for games

 The Xbox One X handles file management for its 4K “enhanced” games for you, which makes things easier, but may also force you to spend a lot more time and bandwidth downloading them.
 On the One X, Xbox One “Enhanced” games automatically download the enhanced version of the game, which may be double the size of the standard version.
 There is no way to download the standard game, even if you aren’t using a 4K TV — the games will not play on the console without the update.
 If you own an older Xbox One and plan to transfer your games over to the Xbox One X, this is another step between you and your games.

-- Not all games support 4K or other Xbox One X enhancements yet and if you have any non-supported games installed on your current Xbox One, you will be able to play them right away after you transfer your content and your other games update.
+- Not all games support 4K or other Xbox One X enhancements yet, and if you have any unsupported games installed on your current Xbox One, you will be able to play them right away after you transfer your content and your other games update.
 This isn’t an ideal solution, however, as many of the biggest and newest Xbox One games have already received enhancements.

 - You can mitigate the wait by planning ahead and downloading the 4K updates to your original system.
-Open up your system settings and select “system” and “backup and transfer,” and you will see the option to download 4K game content.
+Open up your system settings and select System, then Backup and transfer, and you will see the option to Download 4K game content.
 Check this box and supported games will automatically begin the update process, meaning they’ll be ready to go as soon as you move them to the Xbox One X.

 You can’t use Kinect

 Like the Xbox One S before it, the Xbox One X doesn’t have a Kinect port built into it.
 This means that without the use of an adapter, you will be unable to use the sensor for supported games or the Xbox One’s user interface.
 Unfortunately, both the Kinect sensor and the adapter have been discontinued, so you won’t be able to purchase them from Microsoft directly.